darkdragn/helm-kustomize-exaples/ingress-nginx-helm/README.md

 There's a plugin for helm2 and one for helm3, and I just checked.
-Argo will track the resource from kustomize for changes, but unlike an manual helm deploy, it doesn't add the helm allotations.
-O well, at least it's being tracked.
+Argo will track the resource from kustomize for changes, but unlike an manual helm deploy, it doesn't add the helm annotations.
+Oh well, at least it's being tracked.

 Make sure you add the configManagementPlugins to argocd-cm, since I couldn't